mohammedaladhary/Personal-Finance-Tracker-webApp/README.md

 ### Q: How do I generate a financial report?

 A: You can generate a financial report from the Reports section in the application.

-## Changelog

-- [Release 1.0.0](https://github.com/yourusername/finance-tracker/releases/tag/v1.0.0) (MM/DD/YYYY) - Initial release.

-This template provides a starting point for your "Personal Finance Tracker" project README.
-Be sure to customize it with your project's specific details and keep it updated as your project evolves.